jadianes/olssen/README.md

     /path/to/spark/bin/spark-submit server.py

-After loading the Spark context and the spectral search library, the server will be ready to be queried at the following end points:
+After loading the Spark context and the spectral search library, the server will be ready to be queried at the following end points, (speaking JSON format):

-- `/stats`: returns statistics about the spectral libraries that have been loaded, including its name and peptide counts.
+- `GET /stats`: returns statistics about the spectral libraries that have been loaded, including its name and peptide counts.

+- `POST /search`: spectral search for a given peak list as an array of (mz, intensity) pairs.